 HOW TO GET A BREASTFED BABY TO TAKE A PACIFIER

-Not every breastfed baby will take a pacifier.
+Some parents are surprised to find out that not every breastfed baby will take a pacifier.
 I offered pacifiers to all three of my babies and none of them would take it.
 I had two thumb-suckers.
 The third one just wanted to breastfeed.
 He wasn’t a fan of bottles either.

 If your baby doesn’t take the pacifier when you first offer it try again every few days.
 Putting some drops of your breast milk on it may make it more appealing for your baby.

 Try offering it when your baby is sleepy.
 Another good time to try is right after a feeding.

 - Pacifiers are not a DIY item.
 Only use pacifiers that are made to be used as pacifiers.
 Way back in the day people used to stuff bottle nipples with cotton and use them as a pacifier.
 This practice can be very dangerous.

 - One-piece pacifiers like the Soothie are the safest because there are not different pieces that can come apart.

 - Never tie a pacifier around a baby’s neck or wrist.
 This is a strangulation hazard.

 - Check pacifiers for signs of deterioration.

 - Use the correct age range that is recommended.

 In order to avoid some of the detrimental effects pacifiers can have on the teeth you will want to think about the best time for weaning baby off a pacifier.